The National (band): 2007–2009: Boxer; A Skin, a Night and The Virginia EP

 In May 2008, the band released their first feature-length documentary film titled A Skin, a Night on DVD.
 The film, directed by filmmaker Vincent Moon, documents the lives of the band surrounding the recording of Boxer and just before a show at the London venue Koko.
 Along with the release of the DVD was a CD collection of B-sides and rarities titled The Virginia EP.
 The National's collaboration with Vincent Moon began long before the filming of A Skin, a Night.
 Vincent Moon discovered the band after the release of their first album and became friends with its members after a show at Paris' La Guinguette Pirate.
 Soon after this meeting, Moon filmed his first music videos ever, which were for the National's songs "Daughters of the Soho Riots" and "Lit Up".
 Moon's photography also appears on the cover for Alligator.

 On February 17, 2009, a compilation album titled Dark Was the Night was produced by Aaron and Bryce Dessner and released by 4AD (the band's new label after Beggars Banquet Records merged into 4AD).
 The two-disc, 31-track compilation was released for the benefit of the Red Hot Organization, and featured a new song by the National and Nico Muhly titled "So Far Around the Bend".
 In the same year, the National collaborated with St. Vincent to contribute a cover of Crooked Fingers' "Sleep All Summer" to the Merge Records compilation Score!
 20 Years of Merge Records: The Covers!.
 On May 6, 2009, the National performed "So Far Around the Bend" on Late Night with Jimmy Fallon.

-The National contributed a track to Ciao My Shining Star: The Songs of Mark Mulcahy in September 2009, an album in support of the former Polaris frontman, who lost his wife.
+The National contributed a track to Ciao My Shining Star: The Songs of Mark Mulcahy in September 2009, an album in support of the former Polaris front-man, who lost his wife.
 They covered the Polaris track "Ashamed of the Story I Told", from their album Music from The Adventures of Pete & Pete.